 Because we "missed the boat" on recognizing how swiftly the new coronavirus is spreading in American populations, the need to invest in testing capability should also be prioritized.

-Every time a danger of this nature arises, it needs to be an instant reaction to building that capacity and getting it out to as many cities and travel hubs as possible, to pick the needle out of the haystack.
+Every time a danger of this nature arises, there needs to be an instant reaction to building that capacity and getting it out to as many cities and travel hubs as possible to pick the needle out of the haystack.

 The country will need testing capabilities already, so it won't need to build them up from scratch.